yojkim/YKHangul/README.md

 }
 ```

-* You can use different consonantType
+* You can use different type of consonant

 ```
 .Initial // 초성